Personal Loans for Self-Employed: How To Qualify and Best Options

 Show a longer client or contract history: A stable roster of clients or long-term contracts demonstrates that your income is less volatile than it looks on paper.
 For example, if you can show that you’ve worked with the same companies for years, lenders may view that as equivalent to a steady job.

-Keep personal and business debt low: A high debt-to-income ratio makes lenders wary, especially if income is unpredictable.
+Keep personal and business debt low: A high DTI ratio makes lenders wary, especially if income is unpredictable.
 Paying down existing debt or keeping balances well under 30% of your available credit signals that you manage borrowing responsibly.

 Use business bank accounts for deposits: Running all payments through a dedicated account separates business and personal finances, which lenders prefer.
 It also creates a clear paper trail of consistent deposits, making you look more organized and financially reliable than if your income is scattered between personal accounts or cash.